sarajcev/chained-regressors/index.md

 - random forest (multi-output) regressor
 - decision trees (multi-output) regressor

-Furthermore, principal components analysis (PCA) can be used for features reduction.
+Furthermore, principal components analysis (PCA) can be used for features reduction as an additional step with some of the models.
 Standard scaler can be employed on the input data.
+Extensive use of the pipeline concept from the `scikit-learn` has been exploited.

-Hyperparameters optimization is tackled using two different approaches: (a) RandomizedSearchCV and (b) HalvingRandomSearchCV, with cross-validation on the training set.
+Hyperparameters optimization is tackled by using two different approaches: (a) RandomizedSearchCV and (b) HalvingRandomSearchCV, with cross-validation on the training set.
 Models use TimeSeriesSplit with cross-validation.